 The term greenhouse is derived from the analogy to a greenhouse used in cold areas for preserving heat.
 A greenhouse is made up of glass.
 The glass which is transparent to incoming short wave solar radiation is opaque to outgoing long wave radiation.
-The glass, therefore, allows in more radiation and prevents the long wave radiation going outside the glass house, causing the temperature inside the glasshouse structure warmer than outside.
-When you enter a car or a bus, during summers, where windows are closed, you feel more heat than outside.
-Likewise during winter the vehicles with closed doors and windows remain warmer than the temperature outside.
-This is another example of the greenhouse effect.
+The glass, therefore, allows in more radiation and prevents the long wave radiation going outside the glass house, causing the temperature inside and ozone(O3).
+Some other gases such as nitric oxide (NO)and carbon monoxide (CO) easily react with GHGs and affect their concentration in the atmosphere.